openharmony/docs/en/application-dev/ui/arkts-layout-development-stack-layout.md

 ![en-us_image_0000001511900544](figures/en-us_image_0000001511900544.png)

-In the following figure, the size of the stacked component 3 is greater than that of all the components before it.
+In the preceding figure, the size of the stacked component 3 is greater than that of all the components before it.
 Therefore, the first two components are completely hidden.
 To show these components, modify their **zIndex** attribute settings.

 ```ts